Santuy06/cardiosense-gemma3n/README.md

 # 💓 CardioSense - AI-Powered Cardiovascular Health Monitor

-A privacy-first, offline-capable health dashboard using **Gemma 3n** (via Ollama) and **machine learning** to detect cardiovascular risks — optimized for accessibility and real-world impact..
+A privacy-first, offline-capable health dashboard using **Gemma 3n** (via Ollama) and **machine learning** to detect cardiovascular risks — optimized for accessibility and real-world impact.

 ---